bitnami-labs/sealed-secrets/README.md

 The certificate is also printed to the controller log on startup.

 Since v0.9.x certificates get automatically renewed every 30 days.
 It's good practice that you and your team update your offline certificate periodically.
 To help you with that, since v0.9.2 `kubeseal` accepts URLs too.
-You can setup your internal automation to publish certificates somewhere you trust.
+You can set up your internal automation to publish certificates somewhere you trust.

 ```bash
 kubeseal --cert https://your.intranet.company.com/sealed-secrets/your-cluster.cert